chinapedia/wikipedia.abstract.en/Page/Tackle_(football_move).md

 Association football

-Soccer_tackle.JPEG]] Cole_Diamanti_and_Gerrard_England-Italy_Euro_2012.jpg (blue 22) slide tackles Steven Gerrard (white 4) at Euro 2012.]]
+]] (blue 22) slide tackles Steven Gerrard (white 4) at Euro 2012.]]
 Unlike other codes, tackles in association football have to be predominantly directed against the ball rather than the player in possession of it.
 This is achieved by using either leg to wrest possession from the opponent, or sliding in on the grass to knock the ball away.
 A defender is permitted to use their body to obstruct the motion of a player with the ball, and this may be part of a successful tackle.[2]
 Pulling a player to the ground in the style of tackle common to other codes is completely absent from the game (this would be considered "serious foul play" and result a dismissal).

 Although some contact between players is allowed, the rules of association football significantly limit the physicality of tackles, explicitly forbidding contacts which are "careless, reckless or [use] excessive force".[3]
 Almost all tackles where the tackler's legs make contact with the opponent before the ball are considered illegal, and heavy contact after initially touching the ball may also be penalised.